greenlight-coop/infrastructure/README.md

     * `Would you like to initialise git now?`: Enter for Y
     * `Commit message:` Enter for default

-* Fix certificates and name patterns.
-FIX
-    * NOTE: unclear if there's a way to do this via jx boot configuration or if jx boot will override these values on update.

-            jx upgrade ingress --namespaces jx-staging --urltemplate "{{.Service}}.staging.{{.Domain}}" --wait-for-certs jx upgrade ingress --namespaces jx-production --urltemplate "{{.Service}}.{{.Domain}}" --wait-for-certs

 ### Import

 * Import the project and configure